lradaelli85/tc-QOS/README.md

 # QOS

 Linux QoS built with tc and HTB.
 L7 support has been removed.
+Legacy iptables script with L7 support is available [here](https://github.com/lradaelli85/tc-QOS/tree/legacy-iptables-ndpi)

 # Requirements